Improving Purchase Confidence on the Product Display Page

 Opportunity

-Prioritise diverse, fit-focused imagery to help users visualise products
+Prioritise diverse, fit focused imagery to help users visualise products

 Lack Comparison Tools Forces Users into Workarounds